Holly-Transport/goods-template/_sources/docs/7-work-plan.md

 #### 2c Population Vulnerability to Drought and Flood Estimator

 Mapping SPI, population, poverty, and spatial flood risk data to identify areas where vulnerable populations are most exposed to flood and drought risk.

+#### 2d Vulnerability of International River Basins in a Changing Climate  Estimator

+International river basins will likely face higher hydrologic variability due to climate change.
+Increased floods and droughts would have economic and political consequences.
+Riparians of transboundary basins governed by water treaties could experience non-compliance and inter-state tensions if flow falls below levels presumed in a treaty.

+#### 2e Population Vulnerability due to Sea Level rise and Storm Surge  Estimator

+ Hundreds of millions of families living in coastal areas worldwide face a range of risks related to climate change.
+Leveraging advancement in remote sensing measurement, detailed [population](https://mcas-proxyweb.mcas.ms/certificate-checker?login=false&originalUrl=https%3A%2F%2Fwww.popgrid.org.mcas.ms%2F%3FMcasTsid%3D15600&McasCSRF=811056e08dfbeadfeef2d24cadc9049c00b7c0b629a9bdf6433b9fb2d46a88a7) and [economic](https://mcas-proxyweb.mcas.ms/certificate-checker?login=false&originalUrl=https%3A%2F%2Fdatacatalog.worldbank.org.mcas.ms%2Fdataset%2Fgross-domestic-product-2010%3FMcasTsid%3D15600&McasCSRF=811056e08dfbeadfeef2d24cadc9049c00b7c0b629a9bdf6433b9fb2d46a88a7) data represent an essential component in the quantification of vulnerability in a changing climate.

 ### 3 Insights and Indicators

+*Pending Discussions*

-### 4 Resources
+### 4 Training

-Proposed team and budget proposal, timeline.
+*Pending Discussions*